crimson-knight/llamero/README.md

 # llamero

-What is `llamero`?

-Simply put, `llamero` is a shard for Crystal that allows you to interact with llama.cpp models from within your application.
+`Llamero` is a Crystal shard for interacting with and using LLMs to control your application and give models autonomy.
+You can speak to an LLM using natural language or unstructured data, while getting structured responses that your application can utilize.

 Here's a basic example: